Times of Changes in the Mediterranean: The Arab Spring and Israel.

-The Arab Spring is an ongoing and deeply significant process occurring in the Middle East that in the future will have important implications not just on the Arab world and the region, but on the entire world.
+The Arab Spring is an ongoing and deeply significant process occurring in the Middle East that in the future will have important implications not just for the Arab world and the region, but on the entire world.

-- When the first popular demonstrations broke out in Tunisia and Egypt, Palestinians showed solidarity and claimed their own demands for democracy and equality.
+When the first popular demonstrations broke out in Tunisia and Egypt, Palestinians showed solidarity and claimed their demands for democracy and equality.

-- The Arab revolution however, inspired hopes and beliefs in the younger generation that they can be the masters of their own future.
-This was no longer a dream or a fantasy.
+The Arab revolution, however, inspired hopes and beliefs in the younger generation that they can be the masters of their future.
+This was no longer a dream or fantasy.
 It was a reality being witnessed everyday in different Arab countries, with masses willing to fight for their own liberation.

-- However, the national cause remains inseparable from the democratic imperative.
-Since Oslo Agreements the institutions of the Palestinian Liberation Organization (PLO) have been demoted and effectively submerged by the Palestinian Authority (PA).
+However, the national cause remains inseparable from the democratic imperative.
+Since Oslo Agreements the institutions of the Palestinian Liberation Organization (PLO) have been demoted and efficiently submerged by the Palestinian Authority (PA).

-We can summarize the major reasons that were the root cause of the transformation of this mass movement as Dr. Hanan Ashrawi, PLO member describes it:
+We can summarize the major reasons that were the cause of the transformation of this mass movement as Dr. Hanan Ashrawi, PLO member describes it:

-Blatant corruption: Increased scrutiny from the media and civil society exposed the blatant corruption and injustice of totalitarian undemocratic regimes that used the backing of foreign sponsors to repress their own people.
+Blatant corruption: Increased scrutiny from the media and civil society exposed the blatant corruption and injustice of totalitarian undemocratic regimes that used the backing of international sponsors to repress their people.